 - Base-adding: add the tea leaves to the vessel before adding 75-80OC water on top.
 This method is mostly used for green teas that are not so fine and tender (eg, lower quality loose leaf green teas made of more mature leaves instead of the fine tip leaves.)

 Green teas’ storage:

-- store in a cool, dry place that is absent from foreign odour;
+- store in a cool, dry place that is absent from direct light and foreign odour;

 - keep the unopened satchels refrigerated to prolong the freshness.

 To order our premium green tea, please go to: GREEN TEA .